-1.1 To provide for the concentration of buildings and developments to occur in the town centre.

-- 1.2 To provide for growth in business, tourist and community activities by zoning suitable additional land in close proximity to within the vicinity of the town centre. - 1.31.2 To enable a broad range of activities to establish, and to encourage the continuing occupation and development of buildings and sites. - 1.41.3 To minimise the adverse environmental effects of those activities both within the town centre and on the activities in the surrounding living areas. - 1.5 To enable a mixed use environment within the Isle Street sub-zone to provide for commercial activities and high density residential activities.
+- 1.1 To provide for the concentration of buildings and developments to occur in the town centre. - 1.2 To provide for growth in business, tourist, visitor accommodation, high density residential, and community and commercial activities by zoning suitable additional land in close proximity to within the vicinity of the town centre. - 1.31.2 To enable a broad range of activities to establish, and to encourage the continuing occupation and development of buildings and sites. - 1.41.3 To minimise the adverse environmental effects of those activities both within the town centre and on the activities in the surrounding living areas. - 1.5 To enable a mixed use environment within the Isle Street sub-zone to provide for commercial activities and high density residential activities.